miguelfermin/acme/README.md

 Keep track of items that are intended to be added to a Plan so the user could finish the transaction later.
 This functionality is similar to an Amazon shopping cart where clients can add items and buy them later.

 ### Account
 In order to use the system, a user most have account.
-The system should allow users to create accounts that contain their personal and contact information:.
+The system should allow users to create accounts that contain their personal and contact information: `first Name`, `last Name`, `phone`, `email`, `street`, `city`, `state`, `zip code`, and `country`.

-- first Name
-- last Name
-- phone
-- email
-- street
-- city
-- state
-- zip code
-- country

-And credentials to login:

-- username
-- password
+Also, login credentials: `username` and `password`

 ### Billing
-Pending....
+Store customers' billing information which will be use to purshase Plans, pay recurring fees, and pay deductibles during a claim.

 ### Claims
 Pending....